-Under the Bank's ESA policy, ADIs that account for 0.25 per cent or more of the total value of wholesale RTGS transactions, and systemically important CCPs, are required to settle their AUD obligations in RITS using their own ESAs (see section A.9 for further details on access and participation in RITS).
+Under the Bank's ESA policy, authorised deposit-taking institutions (ADIs) that account for 0.25 per cent or more of the total value of wholesale RTGS transactions, and systemically important CCPs, are required to settle their Australian dollar obligations in RITS using their own ESAs (see section A.9 for further details on access and participation in RITS).
 An ADI with a share of transactions of less than 0.25 per cent of the total value of wholesale RTGS transactions is permitted to use an agent to settle its transactions.
 ADIs that elect to use an agent to settle their transactions have the option of holding a dormant ESA for contingency purposes.